ddervs/MBEA/README.md

 Make sure you have [CMake](https://cmake.org) 3.6 or higher installed.
 From the main `MBEA` directory:
 - `mdkdir cmake-build-debug; cd cmake-build-debug`
 - `ccmake ..` Configure your build options.
-If you're happy with default, simply do `cmake..`.
+If you're happy with default, simply do `cmake ..`.
 - `make` After your build completes, move the `MBEA` executable to wherever is most convenient to you.